Presentation and Status in Health Basket

 Special Precautions

-*This medicinal product may thicken or dry lung secretions and impair expectoration.
+Asthma, bronchitis or bronchiectasis.
+This medicinal product may thicken or dry lung secretions and impair expectoration.

-*Caution should be exercised in patients with bladder neck or pyloro-duodenal obstruction.
+bladder neck or pyloro-duodenal obstruction.

-*This drug may mask the warning signs of ototoxicity caused by ototoxic drugs e.g. salicylates.
+Promethazine may mask the warning signs of ototoxicity caused by ototoxic drugs e.g. salicylates.
 It may also delay the early diagnosis of intestinal obstruction or raised intracranial pressure through the suppression of vomiting.

-*Phenothiazine derivatives may potentiate QT interval prolongation which increases the risk of onset of serious ventricular arrhythmias of the torsade de pointes type, which is potentially fatal (sudden death).
-QT prolongation is exacerbated, in particular, in the presence of bradycardia, hypokalaemia, and acquired (i.e. drug induced) QT prolongation.
+Phenothiazine derivatives may potentiate QT interval prolongation which increases the risk of onset of serious ventricular arrhythmias of the torsade de pointes type, which is potentially fatal (sudden death).
+QT prolongation is exacerbated, in particular, in the presence of bradycardia, hypokalemia, and acquired (i.e. drug induced) QT prolongation.
 If the clinical situation permits, medical and laboratory evaluations should be performed to rule out possible risk factors before initiating treatment with a phenothiazine derivative and as deemed necessary during treatment.

 Due to the risk of photosensitivity, exposure to strong sunlight or ultraviolet light should be avoided during or shortly after treatment.